jessiedouglas/cssi_102/day2/day2.md

 5. Uncomment the `<script>` and `<link>` tags.
 Then view the refreshed web preview.
 Give students a chance to inspect the HTML.
 Solicit predictions on what each class is doing.

+- Name that yesterday, you used pre-written CSS provided by your instructor.
+Today, you're also using pre-written CSS, but written by a team of really generous designers who share their code over a *content delivery network* (or CDN) so that anyone can use these styles.
 - Explain that linking the Bulma.io CDN in the head of our page provides us with pre-defined CSS classes that we can use to style our page.
 - Talk through the classes and what they are individually doing to style our page.